r00b/cessna-private-pilot-course/1.2-improving-control/3-the-airport-environment-and-correcting-for-wind.md

 ![Wind taxi controls](images/wind-taxi-2.png)

 * Beware of buildings - they can funnel winds (especially between buildings) and make wind turbulent and harder to correct for
-* *Mechanical turbulence*: turbulence caused when downwind of hangars and other buildings caused by physical disturbance of the wind
+* *Mechanical turbulence*: turbulence caused when operating downwind of hangars and other buildings that create a physical disturbance of the wind
 * Also watch out for large airplanes/helicopters and wash/wake turbulence

 ## II.
 Flying Around Airports